Best salon spa funding

-A salon's books look unusual to a generic lender — multiple revenue streams, 1099 booth renters, and commission splits don't fit a tidy box.
+A salon's books look unusual to a generic funder — multiple revenue streams, 1099 booth renters, and commission splits don't fit a tidy box.
 Med spa equipment costs as much as medical gear but isn't classified that way.
-A lender that doesn't get it sees mess instead of a healthy business.
-The lenders that fund salons read it correctly — you just have to reach them.
+A funder that doesn't get it sees mess instead of a healthy business.
+The funders that fund salons read it correctly — you just have to reach them.

 📦